 The Catskill Art Society is a registered 501(c)3 non-profit organization (EIN 14-1544781).

 CAS aspires to be a regional arts destination.
-Making use of its new Arts Center, CAS will deliver programming that is diverse, dynamic, and life enriching.
+Making use of our venue, the CAS Arts Center, we will deliver programming that is diverse, dynamic, and life-enriching.

 The CAS Arts Center